 Feverish Stock Price Reactions to COVID-19

-The market reactions to the 2019 novel Coronavirus disease (COVID-19) shed light on the importance of international trade and financial policies for firm value.
+The market reactions to the 2019 novel Coronavirus disease (COVID-19) provide new insights into how real shocks and financial policies drive firm value.
 Initially, investors priced negative consequences for internationally-oriented US firms, especially those with China exposure.
-As the virus spread to Europe and the US, markets moved feverishly.
-Corporate debt and cash holdings emerged as important value drivers, relevant even after the Fed intervened in the bond market.
+As the virus spread to Europe and the US, corporate debt and cash holdings emerged as important value drivers, relevant even after the Fed intervened in the bond market.
 The content and tone of conference calls mirror this development over time.
-Overall, the results illustrate how the health crisis morphed into an economic crisis amplified through financial channels.
+Overall, the results illustrate how the anticipated real effects from the health crisis were amplified through financial channels.

 Keywords: Cash holdings, Conference calls, Corporate debt, Coronavirus, COVID-19, Event study, Financial crisis, Global Value Chains, Leverage, Pandemic, SARS-CoV-2, Supply Chains